 Build a Cash Buffer

 Even though you can’t do much about fixed costs, you can try to reduce certain variable costs during a slow spell.
-For example, you can hire contractors or part-time staff during the hectic busy seasons, and only extend their contracts if the busy period continues longer than you expected.
-If you run a multi-site business, it may be a good idea to temporarily close some of the less profitable sites during slow season so you can reduce utility costs.
+For example, you can hire contractors or temporary workers during the hectic busy seasons and only extend their contracts if the busy period continues longer than you expected.
+If you run a multi-site business, it may be a good idea to temporarily close some of the less profitable sites during the slow season to reduce utility costs.

 Develop a Business Plan

-Some small business owners spend all their time working in their business rather than on their business, and they neglect to plan for the next slow time.
-It is important to understand your business and develop a business plan for it.
+It’s easy to get caught up on the day-to-day operations of your business, but it’s also a good idea to look to the future and plan for the slower times.
+It’s important to understand your business and develop a business plan for it.
 Take a look at the products and services you offer, and see if you can enter another market during slow seasons.
-For example, if you run a food truck business in Toronto, you may consider offering catering services during the winter when it’s cold and snowy outside.
+For example, if you run a food truck business, you may consider offering catering services during the winter when it’s cold outside.

 Use Slow Time for Care and Maintenance

-Slow times are opportunities to work on things in your small business that you don’t have time to deal with during your busy seasons.
-For example, you can use the free time during slow seasons to clean up, fix, and maintain your equipment so that your small business is ready to go once the busy season arrives.
-You can also take advantage of the extra free time and use it to evaluate the performance of your business and perhaps revisit your branding.
+Slow times are opportunities to work on things in your small business you don’t have time to deal with during your busy seasons.
+You can use the free time during the off-season to clean up, fix, and maintain your equipment so your small business is ready to go once the busy season arrives.
+You can also take advantage of the extra free time to evaluate the performance of your business and perhaps revisit your branding.